Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 The Pro Comp Model

-I bought the pricier 9.5 sprayer for the pressurized remote pot, but after using this set up, carrying around the heavy pot with the shoulder strap was uncomfortable and annoying.
+I bought the pricier 9.5 sprayer for the pressurized remote pot, but after using this setup, carrying around the heavy pot with the shoulder strap was uncomfortable and annoying.
 I soon swapped out the remote pot for the gun-mounted cup.
-Unless you would benefit from using a remote pot, I would go with the less expensive 9.5 model, and again, all of the other features between the two sprayers are the same.
+Unless you would benefit from using a remote pot, I would go with the less expensive 9.5 model, and again, all of the other features between the two models are the same.

 Graco Conversion Part Confusion

 The Pro Comp model includes the remote pressure pot and the plastic cup you attach to the gun.
 My spray gun arrived equipped with a part that I soon discovered could only be used with the remote pot.
 Graco included a conversion part to allow the plastic cup to be connected to the gun, but removing the part already in the gun was very difficult.

 After some frustration and fear of breaking the plastic below the part that would not unscrew, I was finally able to remove it with a small adjustable wrench and WD-40.
 Graco should make this part easier to unscrew from the gun.
 The manual I received also doesn't provide any information about these parts.
 With the conversion part screwed into the gun, I was able to connect the regular plastic cup to the gun.

 Graco Edge 2 Plus HVLP Spray Gun Performance